This bacon wrapped pork tenderloin is life-changing. The bacon adds flavor and fat to the lean pork, making it juicy and flavorful.

 Disclaimers

-Cup measurements refer to the standard American cup, which is 240 milliliters.
-Most of my recipes are low-carb (or keto) and gluten-free, but some are not.
-Please verify that a recipe fits your needs before using it.
+Most recipes are low-carb and gluten-free, but some are not.
 Recommended and linked products are not guaranteed to be gluten-free.
-Nutrition info is approximate, and the carb count excludes non-nutritive sweeteners.
-Nutrition info may contain errors, so please verify it independently.
-Recipes may contain errors, so please use your common sense when following them.
-Please read these Terms of Use carefully before using any of my recipes.
+Nutrition info is approximate.
+Please verify it independently.
+The carb count excludes non-nutritive sweeteners.
+Please read these Terms of Use before using any of my recipes.

-Roberta
+Roberta says

 I used 4 tenderloins 1.25 lb each.
 Smells delicious, however, after 30 min, internal temo was 165-170.
 Maybe reducing tem from 450 to 400 or lower?

-Vered DeLeeuw
+Vered DeLeeuw says

 Hi Roberta,

 Thanks for the feedback!
 Oven temperatures vary.
 For your oven, reducing the temperature to 400°F sounds like a great solution.
-Alternatively, roast at 450°F for just 20 minutes and check the temperature.
+Alternatively, roast at 450°F for just 20 minutes and check the internal temperature.

 One of the best tenderloin recipes I have ever tried! we raise our own pigs for meat, so have cooked it many ways.
 I have cooked it wrapped in bacon before and it was good, but the honey and mustard sauce makes this great!
 Everyone enjoyed it, from the kid, to the teen, to the hubby!